scope01-GmbH/ScopRedirecter/Readme.md

 ## Install with composer
 * Change to your root Installation of shopware
 * Run command `composer require scop/scop-redirecter` and install and active plugin with Plugin Manager

+## Plugin Features:
+* Adding the slash at the end of the redirecting url if the configuration of "Dont Add Slash" is set to false
+* Doesn't change the url if it is an absolute URL that starts with ("http:" or "www.")